vynjo/circonus-hashi-ui-bits/README.md

-# circonus-hashi-ui-bits
-<h2>Tools for Circonus and Hashicorp integration</h2>
+# Circonus and Hashicorp products

-Current tools include Terraform, as well as Go and Node.js code (created way before the Terraform integration was available)
+Integration tools, configuration examples, and sample of a complete stack implementation on Google Cloud.
+Current tools include Terraform, as well as Go and Node.js code (created prior to the Terraform integration was available)

-### Terraform (!!!)
+## Terraform (!!!)

 <p>Finally, <b>Monitoring as Code</b> as of Terraform 0.9!
 The Terraform repo for all things Circonus.
 It is actively being built out.</p>